berehovskyi/apex-stream/docs/Iterables/Stream.md

 ### `static concat(IDoubleIterable iterable1, IDoubleIterable iterable2)`

-Returns eagerly concatenated `DoubleStream` whose elements are all the elements of the first `IDoubleIterable` followed by all the elements of the second `IDoubleIterable`.
+Returns lazily concatenated `DoubleStream` whose elements are all the elements of the first `IDoubleIterable` followed by all the elements of the second `IDoubleIterable`.

 #### Parameters
 |Param|Description|